 ALCOHOL CONTAINERS.
-Bottles, cans, and any other container packaged as an alcoholic beverage container may not be displayed in student rooms/apartments.
+Bottles, cans and any other container packaged as an alcoholic beverage container may not be displayed in student rooms/apartments.
 Alcoholic beverage containers will be destroyed immediately.
 Empty alcohol containers should not be displayed or used as a decorative item at any time.
 Residents 21 years or older who are found in violation of this policy are issued a warning for their first offense.
-Residents 21 years of age and older who display open alcohol containers after their first offense are referred to the Dean of Students' Office for further disciplinary action.
-(See ALCOHOL)

-Rationale: University officials can't determine when alcohol has been consumed when there are empty "open" containers in a room/apartment.
+Residents 21 years of age and older who display open alcohol containers after their first offense are required to complete the SHARP program and are subject to further disciplinary action.
+(See ALCOHOL) Rationale: University officials can't determine when alcohol has been consumed when there are empty "open" containers in a room/apartment.
 Any minor that is present while there are open container(s) present is in violation of the University alcohol policy and can be found in violation of state law.
 Any occupant of the room/apartment that is 21 years of age or older can be issued a ticket for "contributing to a minor" if there are open containers present while minors are in the room/apartment.